-My art explores my fascination with the universality of human experiences, the stories that depict the major transitions in life and the wisdom found in folklore and archetypes, which are timelessly relevant and relatable.
+My art explores my fascination with the universality of human experiences and the stories that depict the major transitions in life.
+I also explore the wisdom found in folkloric archetypes, which are timelessly relevant and relatable.
 Although our experiences vary massively, the emotive aspects of life, our reactions and reflections, is what we can use to relate to one another.

 I depict my experiences in the style of folkloric images; my paintings always tell a story.
 I am also very inspired by fables, and fairy tales, and I am developing an ever-expanding visual language that incorporates the use of symbolism.

 For this issue of Brainscan and the theme of ‘Immigration and Identity’, I have chosen to share some pieces from an ongoing body of work called Never Picked.